 What do conflict coaching and mediation have in common?

-Like mediation, the conflict coaching process is voluntary, confidential and involves a neutral facilitator to address ways to resolve conflict; but divorce mediation helps two or more people arrive at mutual agreements whereas conflict coaching helps one party understand and manage conflict.
+Like mediation, the conflict coaching process is voluntary, confidential, and involves a neutral facilitator to address ways to resolve conflict; divorce mediation helps two or more people arrive at mutual agreements whereas conflict coaching helps one party understand and manage conflict.

 Here are some examples of when conflict coaching may be appropriate either as an alternative to mediation or in conjunction with mediation, in the family context:

 - As an alternative to mediation: When you are not able to collaborate with your spouse ( “>“I can’t get my spouse to try mediation.” ), then conflict coaching can be a powerful way to help you manage your end of the conflict.
 The conflict coaching process invites you to answer carefully crafted questions to identify your strengths, fears, and goals and to explore what works, what doesn’t, and what might.
 The coaching process allows you to see your situation with fresh eyes and arrive at effective conflict management solutions.

 - Before mediation: When you aren’t ready to discuss the problem directly with your spouse: “I’m not sure if I want to ask for a divorce – I need to process my goals and whether that would actually resolve the problem,” or “I think I need spousal support but I’m afraid to raise the issue.”
 It is possible to engage the qualified professional as a coach first and then as a mediator, so long as both parties in the mediation agree; however, it is also common to work with an independent coach before retaining a different mediator.